Protecting passwords – tricky task for UK organizations

 To protect employees from the most common attacks, a security awareness training program is a good idea.
 The responsibility to educate on the importance of password security best practices usually falls on the IT department.

 A few months ago, we asked our IT peers on Spiceworks to help us identify some common mistakes new administrators make.
 With more than a 100 replies, there were some definite patterns, or perhaps I should say mistakes.
-Feeling inspired, we created a visual memorandum to help others avoid these errors.
-And, since you cannot…Read More
+Here’s what they had to say: Not terminating stale accounts Stale accounts earn the top spot because…Read More

 If you can’t beat them, join them.
 The classic proverb pretty much sums up how organizations have managed the growing number of personal devices in the workplace.
 Thanks to Bring Your Own Device (BYOD), what could have been a tug of war, now means IT acceptance and end-user satisfaction.
 And while that particular movement has…Read More